LunarPerovskite/rag-test/README.md

 - "What are the deepest wells in Dallas County?"
 - "Show me gas storage wells drilled by Sterling Drilling"
-- "What is the typical bedrock depth in central Iowa counties?"
+- "What is the typical bedrock depth in central counties?"
 - "Find wells with total depth greater than 3000 feet"
 - "Tell me about municipal wells in Polk County"
 - "What drilling companies are most active in the database?"